bboxy/bitfire/readme.txt

 --relocate-origin [$num]
 Set load-address of source file to [$num] prior to compression.
 If used on bin-files, load-address and depack-target is prepended on output.

+A standalone depacker-example can be found in packer/dali/dzx0.asm

 Disclayout
 ----------